Few weeks before, while I was sharing my React

 prototype

-set to the new object (usually the function modifiesthis
+set to the new object (usually the function modifies this

-by adding new properties) - returns
+by adding new properties)this

-if the constructor function does not return any object (if the constructor function returns a primitive value, that will be ignored and, the newly createdthis
+if the constructor function does not return any object (if the constructor function returns a primitive value, that will be ignored and, the newly created this

-will be returned instead)
+will be returned instead)prototype

 property.
 It's an important property.
 It plays a mojor role when it comes to inheritance in JavaScript.[[Prototype]]